Quest-in/Big-Blue/README.md

 # Big Blue (New Glenn Mod)

-## Now Discontuined, focusing on Block 2/3
+## Now Discontuined, focusing on Block 2/3, plus the extremely toxic behavior from said community, Yea never coming back to this.

 ## MESSAGE FROM ANDREW: